arvindkasale08/billpay_simulator/Readme.md

 2. Create a database with name "store-locator".

-3. Import the dump present at the root level by name "dump.sql" in mysql.
+3. Import the dump present at the root level with name "dump.sql" in mysql.

 4. Change the database username / pwd in app.properties in "src/main/resources".